 Camping and Lodge Facilities

 Banff has 12 campgrounds within its boundaries, representing a wide variety of services and comfort levels.
 Tunnel Mountain in the Banff townsite offers the widest array of services and higher prices.
-Others come down from that price for primitive sites in more remote areas.
+Others primitive sites in more remote areas have a lower cost.

-Back country permits cost about $10 CAD.
-If you'll be in the area for more than a week, an annual permit is available for about $70 CAD.
+Backcountry permits cost about $10.00 CAD.
+If you'll be in the area for more than a week, an annual permit is available for about $70.00 CAD.

-If you prefer to book a lodge or hotel, be assured that there are roughly 100 options within this relatively small town.
-Costs vary widely, from basic, rustic accommodations to the posh Fairmont Lake Louise, where rooms top $500 CAD/night.
+If you prefer to book a lodge or hotel, there are roughly 100 options within this relatively small town.
+Costs vary widely, from basic, rustic accommodations to the posh Fairmont Lake Louise, where rooms top $500.00 CAD per night.
 The hotel is worth visiting as a landmark.

 Parking and Transportation